UkoeHB/bevy_cobweb/README.md

 Child node outputs are *deferred*, which means they cannot be accessed by their parents.
 However, they *can* be safely accessed by downstream sibling nodes, and child node output handles can be returned by a parent node for use in cousin nodes (but not direct ancestors).
 In order to perform change detection on data (node state/inputs/outputs) that may contain handles to the deferred outputs of other nodes, the node scheduler carefully orders events so that node outputs will be fully resolved by the time they might be needed for performing change detection in dependents.
 We compute change hashes using a custom [`NodeHash`](bevy_cobweb::NodeHash) trait that allows inspecting the contents of handles (which are not themselves hashable).
 This is the 'memoization magic' of `bevy_cobweb`.

 A triggered node can cause its parent to rebuild in two scenarios.
-One is if the node's output changes.
+One is if the node's output hash changes.
 The other is if the node errors out.
-We rebuild parents on error because it's possible that an error was caused by a failure to read an invalid node handle, and so we give the parent an opportunity to repair its children (parents also have the chance to discard errors before they can propagate further).
+We rebuild parents on error because it's possible that an error was caused by a failure to read an invalid node handle, so we give the parent an opportunity to repair its children (parents also have the chance to discard errors before they can propagate further).
 Parents will recursively rebuild until the algorithm reaches an ancestor whose output doesn't change and that doesn't error out, or until the root node is rebuilt.
 Root nodes don't have outputs, and they consume propagated errors using their configured error handling policy.

-A triggered node can error out either because it directly returned a [`NodeError`](bevy_cobweb::NodeError), or because a node error was propagated up by one of its children.
+A triggered node can error out either because it directly returns a [`NodeError`](bevy_cobweb::NodeError), or because a node error was propagated up by one of its children.
 Propagated errors are collected internally in [`WebErrors`](bevy_cobweb::WebError), which are only readable if they propagate to a root node and are consumed by its error handling policy.

-Last but not least, child object nodes can be detached from their parents and reattached elsewhere in the web.
+Last but not least, object nodes can be detached from their parents and reattached elsewhere in the web.
 This is done with [`Packaged`](bevy_cobweb::Packaged) node wrappers that can be sent through node events directly to other nodes (where they can be reattached and rebuilt).
 A node event is a special feature of `bevy_cobweb` that facilitates web mutations.
 One significant risk of moving a branch across the web is that if a node in the in-transit branch is triggered by an ECS mutation, then node references in the triggered node may be invalid and the reaction will error-out.
 To address this, the `bevy_cobweb` scheduler ensures that node events are fully resolved before processing ECS reactions.
-This allows branches transmitted by node events to safely reattach and then repair any internal node references by rebuilding, before they can be accessed erroneously.
+This allows branches transmitted by node events to safely reattach and then repair any internal node references by rebuilding before they can be accessed erroneously.
 Of course, users can always shoot themselves in the foot by improperly handling node references, which is a weakness of this design.

 ### Plugin